ghsantos-software/NexusAI-Gateway/README.md

 ---

-## Things I'd improve with more time
+## Things I'd Improve

-- **Multi-instance rate limiting**: The current `ConcurrentHashMap` buckets reset on restart.
-For horizontal scaling, this would need Redis + Bucket4j's `ProxyManager`.
+- **Rate limiting across instances** — the current `ConcurrentHashMap` buckets reset on restart.
+Horizontal scaling would need Redis + Bucket4j's `ProxyManager`
-- **Token usage tracking**: The monthly token counter exists in the `tenants` table but billing enforcement isn't wired yet.
+- **Token billing enforcement** — the `tokens_used_this_month` column exists in the tenants table but the limit isn't enforced yet; would also need a scheduled reset job
-- **Monthly token reset**: Would need a scheduled job to reset `tokens_used_this_month` at the billing cycle boundary.
-- **`.docx` support**: RAG currently accepts `.txt` and `.pdf`.
-Adding Word documents via Apache POI would be straightforward.
-- **Conversation history**: The AI chat is stateless right now.
-Multi-turn conversations would require storing and passing message history.
+- **Conversation history** — chat is stateless; multi-turn would need a message store and context window management
+- **`.docx` support** — easy addition with Apache POI, `.txt` and `.pdf` already work via PDFBox
-- **Better error messages from Ollama**: When the model isn't pulled yet, the error message could be more specific.
+- **Better Ollama error messages** — when the model isn't pulled yet, the error propagation could be more descriptive

 ---

-## What I learned
+## What I Learned

-- **Spring AI abstractions are genuinely useful**: Switching between Ollama and OpenAI is a single env var change.
-The `ChatClient` abstraction handles the rest.
+**Spring AI abstractions are genuinely useful.** Switching between Ollama and OpenAI is a single env var — no code changes.
+The `ChatClient` handles provider differences transparently.

-- **pgvector + JdbcTemplate**: Hibernate 6 doesn't support custom types like `vector` natively, so raw SQL via `JdbcTemplate` was the right call — not a workaround, just using the right tool.
+**pgvector with JdbcTemplate is the right call.** When Hibernate doesn't support a type, raw SQL is cleaner than fighting the ORM.
+The cosine distance query is readable and explicit.

-- **Filter double-registration is a real Spring Boot gotcha**: `@Component` filters auto-register as servlet filters AND inside the Spring Security chain unless you explicitly disable one.
-This was the trickiest bug to track down.
+**Spring Security filter double-registration is a real gotcha.** A `@Component` filter registers both as a servlet filter and inside the security chain unless you explicitly prevent one.
+Tracking that down was the trickiest debugging session in the project.

-- **Testcontainers makes integration tests reliable**: No more "works on my machine but not in CI" database tests.
-- **SHA-256 for audit logs feels like overkill until you think about it**: Storing raw prompts creates a data liability.
-Hashing them preserves auditability without keeping the content.
+**SHA-256 for audit logs is the right tradeoff.** Storing raw prompts creates a data liability.
+Hashing gives you auditability and duplicate detection without keeping the content.

+**Row-level multi-tenancy is simpler than it sounds.** The hardest part is being consistent — every single query needs the tenant filter.
+A `TenantAwareEntity` base class and ThreadLocal context handle most of it automatically.

 ---